t-mon/qtcoap/README.md

 }
 ```

-For more examples please checkout the coaptests.
+For more examples please checkout the coaptests and the example folder.
 There is a test case for almost every resource on [coap://coap.me/](http://coap.me/).

 =====================================================================
 ## License